JMoran1/AIGroup/README.md

-Imgage data can be found on blackboard in the Week 3 data.
+Image data can be found on blackboard in the Week 3 data.
 Its too large to upload to GitHub.